 TALKS AND PRESENTATIONS 2017

-FIONA WILL BE TALKING TO TEACHERS AT THE EYES CONFERENCE IN PERTH ON MAY 19TH
+FIONA SPOKE AT THE TEACHERS AT THE EYES CONFERENCE IN PERTH ON MAY 19TH

 EYES recognises that early childhood education is developmental and provides for the child’s physical, social, emotional, intellectual and cultural development.
 In this session talking, and sharing thoughts and feelings about the gifted children you have encountered in your classrooms will be encouraged.
 The presenter aims, as a psychologist, to listen to your concerns and offer practical suggestions regarding social, emotional and intellectual issues that may arise around: